patriciogonzalezvivo/thebookofshaders/13/README.md

 ### Domain Warping

-[Inigo Quiles wrote this other fascinating article](http://www.iquilezles.org/www/articles/warp/warp.htm) about how is possible to use fBm to warp a space of a fBm.
+[Inigo Quiles wrote this other fascinating article](http://www.iquilezles.org/www/articles/warp/warp.htm) about how it's possible to use fBm to warp a space of a fBm.
 Mind blowing, Right?
-Is like the dream inside the dream of Inception.
+It's like the dream inside the dream of Inception.

 ![ f(p) = fbm( p + fbm( p + fbm( p ) ) ) - Inigo Quiles (2002)](quiles.jpg)

-A less extreme example of this technique is the following code where the wrap is use to produce something this clouds-like texture.
+A less extreme example of this technique is the following code where the wrap is used to produce this clouds-like texture.
 Note how the self-similarity property is still present in the result.

 <div class='codeAndCanvas' data='clouds.frag'></div>

 Warping the texture coordinates with noise in this manner can be very useful, a lot of fun, and fiendishly difficult to master.
 It's a powerful tool, but it takes quite a bit of experience to use it well.
-A useful tool for this is to displace the coordinates with the derivative (gradient) of noise.
+A useful tool for this is to displace the coordinates with the derivative (gradient) of the noise.
 [A famous article by Ken Perlin and Fabrice Neyret called "flow noise"](http://evasion.imag.fr/Publications/2001/PN01/) is based on this idea.
-Some modern implementations of Perlin noise include a variant that computes both the function and its analytical gradient.
-If the "true" gradient is not available for a procedural function, you can always compute finite differences to approximate it, although that is less accurate and involves more work.
+Some modern implementations of Perlin noise include a variant that computes both the function and it's analytical gradient.
+If the "true" gradient is not available for a procedural function, you can always compute finite differences to approximate it, although this is less accurate and involves more work.